As a blogger, you have surely heard of the AdSense program from Google, which is one of the best contextual advertisement programs available.

 I remember making a couple of mistakes at this part when I first signed up.
 Hopefully, if you follow this guide, you won’t make the same mistakes.

 The “payee name” is very important.
-Make sure to use the same name under which you have a bank account, as AdSense will be sending you checks or EFT payment under that name.
+Use the same name under which you have a bank account, as AdSense will send you checks or Wire transfer under that name.

 If you make a mistake here, changing the payee name of your account will be difficult in many countries, including India.

-- Here is the list of countries which are not allowed to change the payee name after signing up.
+- Here is the list of countries that are not allowed to change the payee name after signing up.

 So ensure your bank account name and payee name are exactly the same.